 ESF Student Health Insurance

-This is a requirement at most colleges and universities (nationally) and ensures that students are able to access health care services when needed, and that our students have access to an affordable, cost-effective private insurance plan with benefits that have been carefully reviewed and approved by the College.
+This is a requirement at most U.S. colleges and universities.
+It ensures that students are able to access health care services when needed, and that our students have access to an affordable, cost-effective private insurance plan with benefits that have been carefully reviewed and approved by the College.

 - Full-time ESF students who are not covered by a family or individual health insurance policy are required to purchase coverage through the ESF-approved student health plan through our insurance broker.
 Part-time students are eligible to purchase this plan if interested.